biniamsea2/aboutme/README.md

 * During the Criminal Law class, students work collaboratively to develop skills to read and interpret legal text, synthesize rules and policy, and engage in effective legal analysis.
 By the end of the summer, students gain an appreciation for the nuances of legal study and understand how to apply the skills learned to their fall courses.

 ###### University of Washington | Seattle, WA | July 2017
+* Bachelor of Arts in Law, Economics, & Public Policy
     * This major was designed for students who wanted to explore how the legal institutions shape policy decisions and the political/economic contexts that influence the creation of the law.
 It provided a grounding in economics and political science as I learned to analyze legal and policy problems, alternatives, and consequences.
     * The curriculum combined theoretical analysis and practical experience through applied coursework, undergraduate research, and community-based learning.
 This major emphasized on core capacities in critical/creative thinking, interdisciplinary research, and collaboration.
-* Bachelor of Arts in Law, Economics, & Public Policy
+    <h4> Clubs: </h4>
     * African Student Association
     * Black Student Union
     * Black Law Students Association